The Napa Wine Project

 The 2017 Long Meadow Ranch Cabernet Sauvignon (tasted 6 years post vintage) is a combination of both fruit from their hillside winery property in the Mayacamas mountains and their Rutherford valley floor vineyard.
 This wine is medium to deep ruby in color with some purple tinges on the rim; the bouquet offers distinctive aromatics and we would like to think we could blindly pick this out of a lineup of contemporary Napa Valley Cabernet Sauvignon bottlings (especially those which are riper expressions of this variety).
 The bouquet offers aromas of rose petal, red plum, tobacco spice and an herbal note which is not overtly green but showing a light aroma of spicy jalapeno.
 After tasting ripe Napa Valley Cabernet Sauvignon wines every week it is refreshing when we can enjoy a more restrained style.
 The acidity is balanced across the palate; this wine offers flavors of red cherry, reminded us of harvesting cherries early in the season at one of the U-Pick farms in Brentwood (about an hour away from Napa) before they are fully ripe, currant and cranberry.
 This wine features layers of fruit but its really built on it’s acidity.
 The tannins are still somewhat tightly bound, are grainy and pixelated and linger with a persistent dryness on the savory finish.

 The 2014 Long Meadow Ranch Cabernet Sauvignon, E.J.
-Church is crafted from a barrel selection.
-Only the best barrels of wine that their wine making team determines as being of exceptional quality are chosen for this bottling.
-Is noticeably dark in the glass – a ruby red almost purplish color.
-The bouquet reveals a variety of aromatics including blackberry, darker spices and nuances of cedar and anise.
-We were immediately attracted to the wine’s texture; it is balanced with a lovely suppleness across the palate.
-Shows flavor of blackberry and blueberry with just a hint of tobacco leaf.
-It lingers with fairly fine-grained tannins and hints of mocha.
+Church is crafted from a barrel selection, with only the best barrels — those determined by the winemaking team to be of exceptional quality — chosen for this bottling.
+It is noticeably dark in the glass, showing a deep ruby red color with almost purplish hues at its core.
+The bouquet reveals a layered variety of aromatics including blackberry, dark plum, and darker spices complemented by nuances of cedar, anise, and subtle hints of cocoa and tobacco leaf.
+As the wine opens further in the glass, additional notes of blueberry and espresso begin to emerge.
+We were immediately attracted to the wine’s texture; it is beautifully balanced with a lovely suppleness that carries seamlessly across the palate.
+Flavors of blackberry and blueberry dominate the palate, supported by touches of tobacco leaf, mocha, and dark spice.
+There is both concentration and freshness here, with enough acidity to keep the wine lively and focused from entry through finish.

 Long Meadow Ranch, St. Helena Property